 M+M offers apprenticeship and is very active in employee qualification.
 In addition, there are cooperations with local universities and colleges at many locations.
 In this way, we increase our attractiveness as an employer and actively counteract the lack of skilled workforce that is also latent in our industry.

 Boubacar Likeng started working for M+M in Paris in 1998.
-Since 2012 she has been head of M+M's French subsidiary with 21 employees.
+Since 2012 she has been head of M+M France.

 Entrepreneurial and public company